nevilleq/p8105_fp_qzal/Report/Final_report.md

 <img src="Final_report_files/figure-markdown_github/unnamed-chunk-8-1.png" width="90%" style="display: block; margin: auto;" />

-From a visual standpoint, it seems male pitbulls generally bite more often, more than twice as much.
-Among dogs whose gender is accounted for, non-spayed/neutered dogs bite slightly less frequently than their spayed/neutered counterparts.
-Interestingly enough, this relationship is the flipped for pit bulls.
-Non-spayed/neutered pit bulls bite more than spayed/neutered pit bulls regardless of gender; this effect is much more pronounced in males than females.
-However, we wonder if there may be misclassification error associated with the spaying status of female dogs since it is easier to physically see whether or not a male dog is neutered.
-The "eye test" of spaying status for female dogs is not quite as easy to do.

-With that said, it is especially worth noting that we have a handful of dogs whose gender is unknown, which brings up the integrity of their spayed/neutered status since it seems almost all were coded to be not spayed/neutered.
-If we took the data as it is now, the phenomenon of non-spayed/neutered dogs biting less frequently would easily change to biting much more frequently if we were to impute a gender status for the unknowns.
-However, among the unknown gender dogs it is likely a lot of them are actually spayed or neutered which would likely change the associations we see.

 **Are time and location associated with dog bite incidents?**

-With respect to the temporal dynamics of pit bull bites versus non-pitbulls, from the beggining of 2015 through the end of 2017, we observed a moderate overall increase in the mean number of bites per month by non-pitbulls.
+With respect to the temporal dynamics of pit bull versus non-pit bull bites, from the beginning of 2015 through the end of 2017, we observed a moderate overall increase in the mean number of bites per month by non-pitbulls.
 However, for pit bulls, the trend in number of bites per month is more stable, portraying a slight decrease in the mean number of bites in time.

 ``` r
  time.overall.df <- dog_bite %>%